What wine goes best with chicken - red or white?

 - Chicken tikka masala

-- Asian-style noodle dishes
+- Asian-style chicken noodle dishes

-- Fried chicken dishes or Mexican-style dishes with guac and sour cream like chicken enchiladas
+- Fried chicken dishes or Mexican-style dishes with guac and sour cream like chicken enchiladas or chicken fajitas

-When to drink red wine with chicken
+Red wine pairings with chicken

 - With tomato- and pepper-based sauces - try a medium-bodied southern French or Spanish red like a Côtes du Roussillon - or a Merlot